mikkel080/BDSA-GitInsight/README.md

 Members: `emno`, `amdh`, `mbia`, `ehel`, `hast`, `rafa`

 ## Group expectations
-We except to use about 5-6 hours a week on the project and we have a loose format, where members can skip meetings or take them online if needed, as long as they stay up-to-date on our discord.
+We expect to use about 6-10 hours a week on the project and we have a loose format, where members can skip meetings or take them online if needed, as long as they stay up-to-date on our discord.